Here are a few ideas for lesson planning a lesson all about a Symphony Orchestra

 Here is an idea for a Long-term assignment: construct an instrument that demonstrates two or more of the Hornbostel-Sachs categories.

 Discuss the science of musical instruments – the connection between vibration and sound

-An excellent listening activity is to listen to Benjamin Britten’s Young Persons Guide to the Orchestra A great activity is to have certain students stand up or do actions when their particular instrument or instrument family is heard This is a relatively lengthy composition (over 17 minutes) so you may want to do different sections on different days.
+Then you could do a Guided Listening Activity featuring The Young Person’s Guide to the Orchestra by Benjamin Britten, without narration.
+If you have assigned students to different instruments to the children’s seating positions above, they may stand or perform some action when their instrument is heard.
+This is a relatively lengthy composition (over 17 minutes) so you may want to do different sections on different days.

 For more information on music lesson plans please contact the Fun Music Company